Slaitroc/RicciPaoliGrisoni/RASD.md

 ## 3.4.2 Hardware limitations
 The platform is a web application that can be accessed from any device with a web browser and an internet connection.
 No special hardware is required a part from a device with a network card

+# 3.5 Software System Attributes
+This section provides an overview of the system's key attributes such as reliability and availability, security, maintainability, and portability explain in a technical and non-technical way.

+## 3.5.1 Reliability and Availability
+The platform is designed to be highly reliable and available to Users, with a target uptime of 99.99%.
+This means that the system should be unreachable for Users for no more than 1 hours in a year.
+To achieve this, the platform will be hosted on redundant servers with automatic failover capabilities and a load balancer to distribute traffic evenly across the different machines. \\
+Furthermore to ensure the availability of the platform, scheduled maintenance will be schedule during low traffic days such as during winter or summer break. .
+This approach is intended to guarantee that the system remains fully operational at the start of each semester when the traffic expected to be much higher due to the increase in the number of Students and Companies looking for Internships.\\